arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

     The number of additionally searched tiers except initially chosen candidates based on `segmentsMin`, `segmentsMax`, `segmentsBytesMax`, `segmentsBytesFloor` with
     respect to defined values.
-Default value falls to search through all existing segments.
+Default value is treated as searching among all existing segments.

 ## Link properties